Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Marrickville, placing the area among the bottom 25% of areas assessed nationally

-This represents a notable shift from the area's existing housing, which is currently 32.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-With around 1468 people per dwelling approval, Marrickville reflects a highly mature market.
-Population forecasts indicate that Marrickville will gain 2,471 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+This shift from the area's current housing composition of 32.0% houses reflects decreasing availability of developable sites and changing lifestyles.
+Marrickville shows a population density of around 1468 people per approval, indicating a mature, established area.
+AreaSearch's latest quarterly estimate projects Marrickville to grow by 2,478 residents through to 2041.
+With current construction levels, housing supply is expected to adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development